syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/ts/save-pdf-file/to-azure-blob-storage.md

 N> The **Azure.Storage.Blobs** NuGet package must be installed in your application to use the previous code example.

-N> Replace **Here Place Your Connection string** with the actual connection string for your Azure Blob Storage account and **Here Place Your container string** with the actual container name
+N> replace `PDF_Succinctly.pdf` with the actual document name that you want to load from Azure blob storage container.
+Make sure to pass the document name from the bucket to the `documentPath` property of the PDF viewer component

 [View sample in GitHub](https://github.com/SyncfusionExamples/open-save-pdf-documents-in-azure-blob-storage).